entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Ordovician to Silurian).md

 > - **References**: (Karatajuté-Talimaa and Smith, 2003; Tesakov, 2004; Žigaitė, 2013; Zigaite and Blieck, 2006)
 > - **Comments**:

-2) **Elegest Formation, Tuva, Russia**
-> - **Age**: Early Telychian.
-> - **Taxa**: Thelodonti: *Loganellia asiatica*, *Loganellia sibirica*, *Talimaalepis kadvoiensis*.
-Acanthodii: *Tchunacanthus obruchevi*.
-> - **Locality and horizon**: Kyzyl-Tchiraa Formation, Kyzyl-Tchiraa, Tuva, Russia.
-> - **References**: (Karatajute-Talimaa and Smith, 2004; Sennikov et al., 2015; Valiukevicius and Burrow, 2005; Vergoossen, 2002; Žigaitė, 2013; Zigaite and Blieck, 2006)
-> - **Comments**: Žigaitė, 2013: "Tuva: Vertebrate samples including the thelodont scales discussed here, were collected from the Lower Silurian of the Kyzyl–Tchiraa, Elegest and Kadvoi sequences, which range from the upper Llandovery to the Wenlock.
-Dating of the Lower Silurian sequences has mainly been established on conodont biostratigraphy (Vladimirskaya et al. 1986).
-The lower and middle Llandovery are represented by the Alash Formation (Rhudanian–Aeronian), comprising fine-grained to coarse sandstones with limestone intercalations rich in fauna.
-The upper Llandovery is represented by two formations, the Kyzyl–Tchiraa Formation (lower Telychian) and the Angatchi Formation (upper Telychian); the latter has been described as lower Sheinwoodian in age (Karatajute-Talimaa & Ratanov 2002).
-The formations are composed of fine-grained laminated sandstones withlimestone intercalations.
-The lower Wenlock corresponds to the Akchalym Formation (lower–middle Sheinwoodian), composed of siltstones with clayey interbeds, but barren of vertebrate fauna.
-The upper Wenlock sediments correspond to the Dashtygoi Formation (upper Sheinwoodian–middle Ludlow), composed of condensed limestones with thin siltstone intercalations (Vladimirskaya et al. 1986; Karatajute˙-Talimaa & Ratanov 2002)."

 3) **Moyerochan Formation, Russia**
 > - **Age**: Rhuddanian to Aeronian.
 > - **Taxa**: Thelodonti: *Angaralepis moskalenkoae*, *Loganellia asiatica*, *Loganellia sibirica*.